isaactony/user-management-api-with-JWT/README.md

 # Usage
 ### The API exposes the following endpoints:

-- POST /register: Register a new user.
+- POST /users: Register a new user.

-- POST /login: Authenticate and log in a user.
+- GET /users: Get a list of users.

-- GET /profile: Get the user profile (requires authentication).
+- GET /users/:userId: Get user details by user ID.

+- PATCH /users/:userId: Update user details by user ID.

+- DELETE /users/:userId: Delete a user by user ID.

 To access the protected routes, you need to include the JWT token in the request headers: